 - The Court hears evidence regarding a parenting plan and makes a decision regarding that evidence; the Court’s decision is then so ordered.

-If you have questions about Colorado child custody, ask a free legal question or request a consultation today with the Harris Law Firm.
+If you have questions about Colorado child custody, request a consultation today with the Harris Law Firm.
 We are here to help.